Cuyler Gore Park

 Cuyler Gore

 Dr. Cuyler assumed the leadership of the Park Presbyterian Church in the City of Brooklyn in 1860.
-His earnest work and dynamic personality attracted so many congregants that a new building, the Lafayette Avenue Presbyterian Church, was erected on South Oxford Street (just a block to the northwest) in 1861-62.
-Over the course of his distinguished career, Dr. Cuyler delivered more than 3000 sermons, gave almost 2000 addresses, and wrote between 3000 and 4000 articles and more than sixty books.
+His earnest work and dynamic personality attracted so many congregants that a new building, renamed the Lafayette Avenue Presbyterian Church, was erected on South Oxford Street (just a block to the northwest) in 1860-62.
+Throughout his distinguished career, Dr. Cuyler delivered more than 3,000 sermons, gave almost 2,000 addresses, and wrote between 3,000 and 4,000 articles and more than 60 books.
 A patriotic man, he had the Union flag hoisted atop the church steeple for the duration of the Civil War.

-The triangular park at the corner of Fulton Street and Greene Avenue was named for Dr. Cuyler prior to 1901.
-In that year Brooklynites planned to erect a monument to the esteemed minister in Cuyler Gore.
+The park was named for Dr. Cuyler prior to 1901, and in that year Brooklynites planned to erect a monument to the esteemed minister in Cuyler Gore.
 With characteristic modesty, Dr. Cuyler declined their offer.
-He wrote, "If my most esteemed friend the park commissioner will kindly have my name visibly and permanently affixed to that little park, and will direct that it be always kept as bright and beautiful with flowers as it now is, I shall be abundantly satisfied."
+He wrote, “If my most esteemed friend the park commissioner will kindly have my name visibly and permanently affixed to that little park and will direct that it be always kept as bright and beautiful with flowers as it now is, I shall be abundantly satisfied.”
+When renovations began in 1980, ground was broken with the same shovel that Dr. Cuyler had used for the church groundbreaking 120 years before.

 Check out your park's Vital Signs